limen/redisun/README.md

 ### update

 The key would not be created if not exist.
+The key's ttl would not be modified if the ttl parameter not set.

 ```
 $model->where('id',1)->update($value);